Explore more blogs

 To jumpstart your corporate sponsorship strategy, dive into our guide below.
 You’ll find everything you need to know about this lucrative opportunity, including how to obtain corporate sponsorship for your organization in seven steps.

-What is a corporate sponsor?
+What is the simple definition of a corporate sponsor?

 More specifically, corporate sponsors gain:

-The top 10 most generous corporations donate over $2 billion a year to nonprofits.
-But aside from bringing funds in the door, corporate philanthropy, specifically corporate sponsorship, has a few additional benefits for nonprofits:
+The top 10 most generous corporations donate over $2B a year to nonprofits.
+Beyond bringing funds in the door, corporate philanthropy, specifically corporate sponsorship, has several key benefits for nonprofits:

 • Providing in-kind donations 🛍 Businesses may also donate products and services, like free t-shirts, event tickets, prize packages, auction baskets, or catering services.

-• Covering marketing costs 📢 A corporate sponsor can support your overall marketing strategy or take care of campaign marketing and advertising entirely (TV or social media ads, printing promotional materials like flyers, and more).
+• Covering marketing costs 📢 A corporate sponsor can support your overall marketing strategy or take care of marketing and advertising entirely (TV or social media ads, printing promotional materials like flyers, and more).

 How to get corporate sponsors in 7 steps